 Development will be supported where this is located and designed in a way that is sensitive to its landscape setting.
-Development should safeguard and, where possible, enhance the following important views and vistas:
+Development should safeguard and, where possible, enhance the following important views and vistas as shown on policies map:

-- A. Across the Park

-- B. Across the meadow

-- C. Dusthill Road across meadow

-- D. Vistas from the country park

-- E. Vista from Park Farm to village

-- √ Stronger relationship with Rockingham Forest
+- A. Across the Park - B. Across the meadow - C. Dusthill Road across meadow - D. Vistas from the country park (as shown on the Polcies Maps) - E. Vista from the public footpath from Park Farm to village - √ Stronger relationship with Rockingham Forest

-- ▼ Brigstock's unique character and heritage is conserved
+√ Brigstock's unique character and heritage is conserved √ Important views, valued landscapes and green spaces are protected